Sanchez Watt

-Herschel Oulio Sanchez Watt (born 14 February 1991) is an English professional footballer who last played as a forward or winger for Wealdstone.
+Herschel Oulio Sanchez Watt (born 14 February 1991) is a former English professional footballer who played as a forward or winger.

 He has represented England at under-16, under-17 and under-19 levels, and he is also eligible to play for Wales and Jamaica through his Welsh mother and Jamaican father.

 Watt is a product of Arsenal's youth academy and came to prominence during the Gunners' 2008–09 FA Youth Cup winning season, and made his full debut for the Arsenal first-team in the League Cup the following season.
 He has featured on loan for a number of Football League clubs, including Southend United, two spells at Leeds United, Sheffield Wednesday, Crawley Town and Colchester United.
 He signed for Colchester on a permanent basis following his release from Arsenal in the summer of 2013.

 Early career

 Watt was born in Hackney, London, to a Welsh mother and a Jamaican father.
 As a promising youngster, he drew interest from FC Barcelona before being discovered by Arsenal scout Gary Nott as a seven-year-old playing in Victoria Park, London, for Sunday league side Senrab.